dfilatov/jspath/readme.md

 JSPath expression consists of two type of top-level expressions: location path (required) and predicates (optional).

 ###Location path###
-To select a items in JSPath, you use a location path.
+To select items in JSPath, you use a location path.
 A location path consists of one or more location steps.
 Every location step starts with dot (.) or two dots (..) depending on the item you're trying to select:
-  * .property &mdash; locates property immediately descended from the context items
+  * .property &mdash; locates property immediately descended from context items
-  * ..property &mdash; locates property deeply descended from the context items
+  * ..property &mdash; locates property deeply descended from context items
-  * . &mdash; locates the context items itself
+  * . &mdash; locates context items itself

 You can use the wildcard symbol (*) instead of exact name of property:
   * .* &mdash; locates all properties immediately descended from the context items
   * ..* &mdash; locates all properties deeply descended from the context items

-Also JSPath allow to join several properties:
+Also JSPath allows to join several properties:
-  * (.property1 | .property2 | .propertyN) &mdash; locates property1, property2, propertyN immediately descended from the context items
+  * (.property1 | .property2 | .propertyN) &mdash; locates property1, property2, propertyN immediately descended from context items
   * or even (.property1 | .property2.property2_1.property2_1_1) &mdash; locates .property1, .property2.property2_1.property2_1_1 items

 Your location path can be absolute or relative.